mdn/content/files/en-us/mdn/community/discussions/Resolving_discussions/index.md

 Every discussion will follow a different timeline depending on the complexity of the topic, the levels of agreement and disagreement, and the parties involved.
 Most discussions should be resolved in two months, allowing for the topic to be addressed at two monthly and / or nine weekly meetings, while ensuring that people with differing views have to opportunity to hear about and contribute to the discussion.

 1. Post the discussion and assign a driver.
-2. Identify any essential voices and needed approvers (the individuals who need to weigh in on the topic and give their approval), if any.
+2. Identify any key stakeholders and needed approvers (the individuals who need to weigh in on the topic and give their approval), if any.
-3. Inform the approves and other essential voices of the discussion and your proposed timeline.
+3. Inform the approvers and other essential voices of the discussion and your proposed timeline.
 If needed, reach out to them again after 2 weeks, and weekly thereafter, until they provide feedback.
 4. Add the discussion topic to the agendas of relevant meetings.
 5. After a month, sort through the feedback, discussions, and agreements, and formalate an initial plan merging the feedback into a possible action plan.
 Re-inform and re-request feedback from all interested parties, including everyone who participated in the discussion in any way.
 6. During the second month, keeping reaching out the the community for feedback on the proposed plan, making updates to the plan in light of any new feedback.
 Rinse.
 Repeat.
-7. If there are points of contention, arrange an online, synchronous, face-to-face meeting to resolve any remaining disagreements on in the discussion thread.
+7. If there are points of contention, arrange an online, synchronous, face-to-face meeting to resolve any remaining disagreements (as captured in the discussion thread).
 8. Keep the discussion threads alive during the second month as you work with the community towards the resolution.
 9. [Create an issue](/en-US/docs/MDN/Community/Issues) with the final plan for implementing the resolution and put it into action.
 10. Close the discussion.